Skip to main content

 Indeterminate varieties, on the other hand, keep growing and producing fruit throughout the season.
 This requires more space and support, as some varieties can reach up to 20 feet tall.

 You'll also want to consider whether you prefer heirloom or hybrid varieties.
-Heirloom tomatoes have rich flavor and diversity but can be less disease-resistant.
+Heirloom tomatoes have rich flavor and diversity, but can be less disease-resistant.

 Hybrids typically resist common tomato problems and might be a better choice for beginners.